pstroe/chartering-new-realms-2024/chapter1.md

 As described above, speaker metadata is stored in a separate file, which is referenced as necessary.
 Specifically, a unique ID is defined for each speaker within this speaker metadata file.
 This ID is used in the component file to identify the speaker and link them to the metadata file.
 In a first step, it was decided to forgo this handling of speaker data.
 To facilitate the prompt engineering at first, the decision was made to forgo the speaker metadata context, to ensure a clean run of the LLM and then afterwards call the speaker element to insert the ID.

-Example snippet from the converted xml file, showing part of text element, containing the speeches:
+Example snippet from the converted xml file, showing part of text element containing the speeches:

 ```{code-cell} xml
 <text>